ibm-cloud-docs/hs-crypto/envelope-encryption.md

 ![Wrapping data](/image/wrapping-keys.svg "The diagram shows key wrapping in action."){: caption="Figure 2.
 Wrapping data" caption-side="bottom"}

-The following table describes the inputs needed to perform a key wrap operation:
+The following table describes the inputs that are needed to perform a key wrap operation:
 <table>
   <th>Input</th>
   <th>Description</th>